harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### Does Harness SAML work with any SSO provider?

 Yes, Harness provides support for Okta and Azure OneLogin out of the box, but you can add any custom SSO with Harness.
-All you need is the Harness SAML endpoint URL and SAML metadata file.
+All you need is the Harness  endpoint URL and  metadata file.

 ### How do I resolve Okta provisioning errors due to user limits?